 Dashboard Element Description Top Security Destinations Maps the countries associated with suspicious activity in your network.
 These may be countries hosting sites in threat- related categories, or countries to which malicious software in your network is attempting to send data.
 By default, the top 5 countries are shown.
 Click a highlighted country to show only traffic to that destination in the Suspicious Event Summary.
 Severity Events by Type Charts the number of blocked requests for URLs in threat- related categories.
 By default, the top 5 most-requested categories are shown.
 Click a category in the chart to show only requests for that category in the Suspicious Event Summary.
 Suspicious Event Summary Provides severity, user, machine, category, time, and direction information for Internet activity that may be related to an advanced malware threat.
-Click a severity, user name, IP address, or device name (if available; requires Web Security Gateway or Gateway Anywhere) to open an Event Details page with more information about activity of the selected type.
+Click a severity, user name, IP address, or device name (provided by Content Gateway; not available in Web Filter & Security deployments) to open an Event Details page with more information about activity of the selected type.